briedelosreyes/iautoagent-contractor-portal/DATABASE_CHANGELOG.md

 Do not modify or repurpose the existing assignment notification outbox for payroll.

-Create a dedicated payroll notification outbox under Query 36D.13.
+Create a dedicated payroll notification outbox under 37.20.

 ### Database impact